Hyperpat’s HyperDay

 The world’s energy demand is not going down.
 If we don’t wish to see our way of life collapse into wars over a declining resource, or subside into just making-do, with a lower standard of living for all, real work must be done to find appropriate energy sources, all the while keeping in mind just what is ultimately possible with any particular technology and what its total costs are.

-Posted in Economics, SF, Science & Engineering, science fiction | No Comments »
+Posted in Economics, Science & Engineering, science fiction, SF | Leave a Comment »

 Predicting the Future